patrickbucher/docs/weinberg/how-software-is-built.md

 Harm is rarely done out of malice, but of good intentions combined with wrong assumptions about the underlying problem (wrong model).
-It is often being tried to control systems that lie beyond one's capacity:
+It is often being tried to control systems that lie beyond one’s capacity:

-- What one "knows" are often only simplifications (heuristics) carried over from simpler situations.
+- What one “knows” are often only simplifications (heuristics) carried over from simpler situations.
 - One fails to see the true dynamics in an environment with lots of randomness.
   Once those dynamics are put under control one by one, the system gets stable